It’s a summer of sun, sea and sculpture at these galleries without walls

-Working on your tan while soaking up culture?
-We’re sold.
-So, we’ve scoured the country to find the best outdoor art there is available – from sculptures dotted on tree-lined treks to political caricatures scrawled onto the cityscape.
+So, we’ve scoured the country to find the best outdoor exhibitions – from sculptures suspended along the seaside to political caricatures scrawled onto the cityscape.

 Almost all 76 of the impressive artworks hugging Folkestone’s sunrise coast borrow elements from the seaside town, inviting visitors to explore the area as you would a gallery.
 Going by train?
 The first piece you’ll see after leaving the station is The Luckiest Place on Earth, where you can bolster your luck at the quirky penny wishes recycling point.
 A blustery ramble along the beach front brings you to Cornelia Parker’s Folkstone Mermaid gazing across the Dover Strait.
-As you walk, keep an eye out for the tiny stone teddies and gloves scattered on benches and fences from Tracy Emin’s Baby Things and the pink geometric beacon of Richard Woods' Holiday Home floating on the tide as it rolls in.
+Look up to the clifftop to see the new face for 2021: Pilar Quinteros’s Janus, a double-faced stone head that the artist describes as “a monument to uncertainty”.
+Folkstone Artworks, Kent, open year-round.

-This surreal sculpture garden sits on the outskirts of Edinburgh.
+This sculpture garden sits on the outskirts of Edinburgh.
 More than 100 acres of digger-chiselled hills and tangled forests are sewn together by specially commissioned pieces from some of the world’s greatest artists.
-Andy Goldsworthy has built a fairy tale-like stone cottage in the woods, and Nathan Coley’s letters “You imagine what you desire” glowing over the park’s entrance read almost like a mission statement.
-Its newest addition (Gateway by Joana Vasconcelos) is the perfect immersive art piece for a hot summer: surrounded by lollipop-shaped hedges, it’s a sprawling swimming pool splattered in psychedelic swirls that you can actually take a dip in, should Scotland’s weather permit it.
+Nathan Coley’s letters “You imagine what you desire” glow over the entrance like a mission statement; Gateway by Joana Vasconcelos is a sprawling, psychedelic swimming pool that you can actually take a dip in, should Scotland’s weather permit it.
 New for 2021 is Rachel Maclean’s Mimi – a pastel-and-neon cottage in the woods that puts the Grimm’s gingerbread edition to shame.
 Jupiter Artland, Edinburgh, open now; tickets start at £10 and must be pre-booked online.